 Assignments will be marked after the submission deadline and annotated with comments by the tutor.
 You can discuss the tutor's comments in a lab class after you have received the feedback.

-Lab demonstrators will discuss your lab submission with you during the lab class in the week following the submission.
+You may seek feedback from your lab demonstrators for your lab submission during the lab class in the week following the submission.

 6. Readings and resources

 The course website will make available all lecture material along with code examples.